Submit Article

 How Did the Court Analyse the Issues?

-19 Where the actual quantity of drugs seized from the accused person exceeds the death penalty limit but the quantity stated in the charge falls just short of that, there appear to be two accepted practices in sentencing such accused persons.
-The courts have tended to mete out sentences that cluster around the minimum sentence.
-They have also accepted as a principle that the court can and
+The Court of Appeal began by noting that, in practice, where the actual quantity seized exceeds the death penalty limit but the quantity stated in the charge falls just short of it, there are two accepted practices.
+First, courts have tended to mete out sentences that cluster around the minimum sentence.
+Second, courts have accepted that the court can and should take into account the actual amount trafficked or imported in deciding the appropriate sentence, often using the actual quantity to justify a higher imprisonment term.

 What Was the Outcome?